Nictiz/Nictiz-tooling-R4-QA/README.md

 ### Resource validation

 Although the tool can easily be extended with all kinds of custom scripts and tooling specific for a project, the core of checking conformance to the profiling guidelines is formed by checking FHIR resources against a profile, using the HL7 FHIR Validator.
-When checking against the FHIR profiling guidelines, this means using the profiles defined by these guidelins for the various types conformance resources: profiles and extensions, terminology resources (ValueSets, CodeSystems, NamingSystems and ConceptMaps), infrastructural resources (SearchParameters and CapabilityStatements) and example resources.
+When checking against the FHIR profiling guidelines, this means using the profiles defined by these guidelines for the various types conformance resources: profiles and extensions, terminology resources (ValueSets, CodeSystems, NamingSystems and ConceptMaps), infrastructural resources (SearchParameters and CapabilityStatements) and example resources.

 Validating FHIR resources however is not always an exact science: there's a plethora of options available regarding terminology, dependency's and error levels, and often false positives abound, either because of flaws in the validator or termninology server, or because there's a good reason to deviate from the rules.
 This tool offers the knobs to tune this validation process.

-### Manual and automated usage

-An important feature of this tool is to allow the same checks to be used in a manual (for human inspection) and automated (e.g. on pull requests) fashion.
-For manual usage, a web based user interface is available which allows a user to set options and select the checks to perform.
-For automated checks, a batch mode is available where the checks and options can be defined using the parameters, and where the result is communicated using the exit status code.
-(Of course, the batch mode can be used for manual checks as well if you're that type of person.
-It is, however, out of scope for this README).

 ### Terminology checking